 Accessible washrooms are available on site.

-All licensed service animals are welcome inside the museum.
+All licensed service animals are welcome inside the museum and on our outdoor walking tours.

 All those who require a support person with them to access our exhibits, programs or events will be granted free admission for the support person.